History

 But residents also had other concerns including the removal of the swan-necked lamp posts then in place and commuter rat-running through local streets.
 Creating the conservation area brought a halt to demolition but the lamp posts could not be saved and it took another seven years for the traffic issues to be resolved.

-The council officially created the Lee Manor Conservation Area in 1976, so 2026 will be the 50th anniversary of the Lee Manor Society.
+The council officially created the Lee Manor Conservation Area in 1976.
 But other dates have an equal – some might say better – claim.
-As early as 1974, the council put forward plans for a smaller conservation area based on the French mansard-style houses in Micheldever Road.
+As early as 1974, the council put forward plans for a smaller conservation area based on the French mansard-style houses in Micheldever Road (see article below).
 In February 1975 a steering group of local residents held their first meeting to consider these plans.
 This group, led by Leslie Silk, a local resident and a Lewisham councillor, pressed from the outset for the conservation area to be extended to roughly its present scope.
 This was agreed but a proposal to extend the area to the north and west was rejected by the Greater London Council.
 The GLC said it did “not consider the (wider) area particularly worthy of conservation from an historic buildings point of view.”

 Among the society’s early projects were the restoration of the ice house in Manor House Gardens and of Boone’s Chapel in Lee High Road.
 After many ups and downs the ice house and gardens were restored in 2000 and the chapel was refurbished in 2007.